Skip to main content

 Molluscum contagiosum is a common condition where small warty bumps (mollusca) appear on the skin.
 It is caused by a virus that can be passed on by skin contact or from contaminated towels, flannels, soft toys, etc. It is not serious and usually clears within 12-18 months without any treatment.

-Molluscum contagiosum is caused by a virus, which can be passed on by skin-to-skin contact.
+Molluscum contagiosum is a type of skin infection caused by a virus, which can be passed on by skin-to-skin contact.
 People can also be infected by touching things that have been contaminated by the virus.
 For example, by sharing towels, flannels or soft toys that have been used by someone who has molluscum contagiosum.

 Once one area of skin is affected, the rash can spread to other areas of the skin.
 However, most people are resistant (immune) to this virus.
 Therefore, most people who come into contact with affected people do not develop molluscum contagiosum.